 Long story short(ish), if you don’t like the way Birdtricks.com sells their stuff, please, simply look away.
 Through their marketing strategies, this company has had the opportunity to help more birds (and their humans) than you can imagine.
 I would like to think that everyone can find a positive in that.

-Having said so many great things about the Cooking For Parrots cookbook, I would be a complete idiot if I didn’t include a link to it.
+Having said so many great things about the Natural Feeding System Cookbooks, I would be a complete idiot if I didn’t include a link to it.